 - encourage critical debate

 - share creative knowledge and experiences

-Applications are invited by CV, accompanying letter and a selection of images – see criteria under Projects on the new DVA website.
+Applications are invited by CV, accompanying letter and a selection of images – see criteria under Projects on this site.
 The letter should include reference to why you think this opportunity might be for you and what you think you can bring to the group.